Top 10 feel-good movies

 Tagline: He was their inspiration.
 He made their lives extraordinary.

 An inspirational and thought-provoking movie that stands up to repeated viewings.
 Dead Poets Society tells the story of a class of 1950s disillusioned schoolkids who are encouraged to rediscover their thirst for life and creativity by Professor Keating (Robin Williams), their new and unconventional English teacher.
 Robin Williams is brilliant in his role and is guaranteed to give you the motivational push you need – especially when he uses the motto ‘carpe diem’ (‘seize the day’) to inspire the schoolboys.
-Although you won’t get the feel-good ending you hope for, there are more than enough moments in the movie to make you feel inspired to do all the things you ever wanted to do.
+Although you won’t get the happy ending you hope for, there are more than enough moments in the movie to make you feel inspired to do all the things you ever wanted to do.

 Planes, Trains and Automobiles (1987)